tiprankstipranks

 If we fail to attract, retain and engage qualified employees, our operations and profitability may be negatively impacted.
 In addition, changes in market compensation rates could adversely affect our profitability.

 Our performance is highly dependent on attracting, retaining and engaging appropriately qualified employees in our stores, service centers, distribution centers, field and corporate offices.
-Our strategy of offering high-quality services and assistance for our customers requires a highly trained and engaged workforce.
-The turnover rate in the retail sector is relatively high and there is an ongoing need to recruit and train new employees.
-Factors that affect our ability to maintain sufficient numbers of qualified employees include, for example, employee engagement, our reputation, unemployment rates, competition from other employers, availability of qualified personnel and our ability to offer appropriate compensation and benefit packages.
+Our strategy of offering high-quality services and assistance for our customers requires a highly trained and engaged workforce, which is reliant on the creation and maintenance of a positive culture that is attractive to all qualified employees and beneficial relationships between employees and the enterprise.
+The turnover rate in the retail sector is relatively high, and there is an ongoing need to recruit and train new employees.
+Factors that affect our ability to maintain sufficient numbers of qualified employees include, for example, employee engagement, our reputation, our ability to train and develop our employees, our ability to connect with and promote available talent pools, our development and maintenance of employer-desired policies and practices, unemployment rates, competition from other employers, availability of qualified personnel and our ability to offer appropriate compensation and benefit packages.
+Our policies and practices may be affected by, or require changes in response to, legal and regulatory restrictions on policies related to inclusion and belonging, employee engagement and climate change, which may further impact our ability to retain and engage qualified employees.
 Failure to recruit or retain qualified employees may impair our efficiency and effectiveness and our ability to pursue growth opportunities.
-In addition, significant turnover of our executive team or other employees in key positions with specific knowledge relating to our operations and industry may negatively impact our operations.
+In addition, significant turnover of our executive team or other employees in key positions with specific knowledge relating to our operations and industry may negatively impact our operations and financial results.
 We operate in a competitive labor market and there is a risk that market increases in compensation and employer-provided benefits could have a material adverse effect on our profitability.
 We may also be subject to continued market pressure to increase employee hourly wage rates and increased cost pressure on employer-provided benefits.
 Our need to implement corresponding adjustments within our labor model and compensation and benefit packages could have a material adverse impact on the profitability of our business.
 Additionally, increasingly prevalent legal and regulatory restrictions on the terms or enforceability of non-competition, employee non-solicitation, confidentiality and similar restrictive covenant clauses could make it more difficult to retain qualified personnel.

 Supply Chain - Risk 1